amesones-dev/blog/_posts/2023-08-11-CI-intro-build-2.md

-### Making tests an integral part of the build process
+## Making tests an integral part of the build
 Since tests can be coded and are required to check that a build is successful, the next logical step is making the tests an essential part of the code and the build process, including along the source code a number of tests that can be integrated  into the build process.